Immunotherapy to treat cancer

 Immune checkpoint inhibitors

-While immune checkpoint inhibitors don’t directly kill cancer cells, they do help the immune system better find and attack cancer cells in the body.
+While immune checkpoint inhibitors don’t directly kill cancer cells, they do help your immune response target cancer cells in the body.
 These medications target different “checkpoint” proteins in cells, which helps the body identify which cells are cancerous.

 Monoclonal antibodies

 Monoclonal antibodies are created proteins that mimic actual antibodies.
-These antibodies attach to the cancerous cells and kill them.
+These antibodies attack cancer cells and kill them.

 Adoptive cell therapy